Paroxetine is a type of antidepressant known as a selective serotonin reuptake inhibitor (SSRI).

-- constant headaches, long lasting confusion or weakness, frequent muscle cramps – these can all be signs of low sodium levels in your blood.
-In severe cases low sodium levels can lead to seizures.
+- get constant headaches, long lasting confusion or weakness, or frequent muscle cramps – these can all be signs of low sodium levels in your blood

-- bleeding from the gums or bruises that appear without a reason or that get bigger
+- are bleeding from the gums or have bruises that appear without a reason or that get bigger

 In rare cases, it's possible to have a serious allergic reaction (anaphylaxis) to paroxetine.

 These are not all the side effects of paroxetine.
-For a full list see the leaflet inside your medicines packet.
+For a full list, see the leaflet inside your medicine packet.

 Paroxetine and breastfeeding

-If your doctor or health visitor says your baby is healthy, paroxetine can be used during breastfeeding.
-It has been used by many breastfeeding mothers without any problems.
+If your doctor or health visitor says your baby is healthy, it's OK to take paroxetine while breastfeeding.
+It is one of the preferred antidepressants to take when breastfeeding and has been used by many breastfeeding mothers without any problems.

 Paroxetine passes into breast milk in very small amounts, and has been linked with side effects in very few breastfed babies.